Temperance (virtue): Contemporary organizations

-Values of temperance are still advocated by more modern sources such as the Boy Scouts, William Bennett, and Ben Franklin.
+The value of temperance is still promoted by more modern sources such as the Boy Scouts, William Bennett, and Benjamin Franklin.
 Philosophy has contributed a number of lessons to the study of traits, particularly in its study of injunctions and its listing and organizing of virtues.

-In positive psychology, temperance was defined to include these four main character strengths: forgiveness, humility, prudence, and self-regulation.
+One set of positive psychology theorists defined temperance to include as facets these four main character strengths: forgiveness, humility, prudence, and self-regulation.